LFKoning/cookiecutter-package/README.md

 - Creates package folder and file structure.
 - Creates a `pyproject.toml` installation file.
-- Documentation templates for `mkdocs`.
+- Includes documentation templates for `mkdocs`.
-- Pre-commit hooks for code quality checks.
+- Includes `pre-commit` hooks for code quality checks.
-- Azure or GitHub CI pipelines for code quality checks.
+- Includes Azure and GitHub CI pipelines for code quality checks.
 - Optional: Examples for a Command Line Interface and package data.
 - Optional: Creates a new git repository.
 - Optional: Creates a new Anaconda virtual environment.

-The templates are create using the `cookiecutter` package, so you need to have that installed to be able to use these templates.
+The templates are created using the `cookiecutter` package, so you need to have that installed to be able to use these templates.

 ## Installation